-Other liabilities increased by \$2,368 this year.
-The primary reason for the increase is that the Council was not able to "earn" a larger portion of revenues within the current year under the terms of its grants and contracts than it was able to do last year.
+Other liabilities increased by \$51,814 this year.
+The primary reason for the increase is that the Council purchased various capital assets at year-end with grant funds.
 Sometimes the Council receives money from grants in advance before it spends the money.
 Under the terms of most of the Council's grants and contracts, the Council is not entitled to keep the money until it spends the money for an allowable purpose.
 Any money that has been received but not spent as of year-end must be presented as a liability in the Council's financial statements.
 Accordingly, if the Council does not spend the money by the time the grant or contract expires, it will have to refund the unused portion.